Keshiiika/sementic_segmentation_drone_images/README.md

 3. Run the Jupyter Notebook semantic_segmentation.ipynb to preprocess the data, train the U-Net model, and generate segmentation masks.

+## Data Preprocessing

+To prepare the data for training, the following steps were performed:

+1. *Data Augmentation*: The original images were resized to 1536x1024 pixels while maintaining the aspect ratio.
+Data augmentation techniques, such as random cropping, horizontal flipping, and vertical flipping, were applied to increase the diversity of the training data and improve model generalization.

+2. *Dataset Split*: The augmented dataset was split into train, validation, and test sets, with an 80-10-10 ratio, respectively.

+3. *Dataset Pipeline*: A TensorFlow dataset pipeline was created to efficiently load and preprocess the images and masks during training.
+This included operations such as shuffling, mapping, batching, and prefetching.

 ## Model Architecture

 The U-Net architecture was used for this project, which is a popular choice for image segmentation tasks.
 The model consists of an encoder-decoder structure with skip connections between the encoder and decoder paths.
 The encoder path captures the context and spatial information from the input image, while the decoder path generates the segmentation masks.